SaaS Development: In-Depth Guide For Founders

 Step 5: Testing and maintenance

 SaaS software testing is about delivering a robust, secure, and reliable final product to the customer.
-It’s also about ensuring that the software meets the requirements and user expectations laid out in the initial phase.
+It’s also about ensuring that the software delivery meets the requirements and user expectations laid out in the initial phase.
 In today’s day and age, continuous testing through DevOps is the way forward, and most SaaS companies use this methodology.
 Lastly, the focus should be on both functional and non-functional testing to maximize performance, scalability, reliability, user acceptance, etc., matter a lot.

 Step 6: Optimization